Austrian hotel seeks to show the way on hiring refugees

-VIENNA The Magdas Hotel in Vienna aims to make a difference in a country where concerns about immigration and rising unemployment have helped boost the far-right Freedom Party.
+VIENNA (Reuters) - The Magdas Hotel in Vienna aims to make a difference in a country where concerns about immigration and rising unemployment have helped boost the far-right Freedom Party.

 Most of its staff arrived in Austria as refugees, often after harrowing journeys from their homelands in Africa or Asia.